NHL-Stenden-INF/App-Development_Front-End/README.md

 ## Project Structure

+The project follows a modular and feature-based structure to keep code organized and maintainable as the application grows.
+Here is an overview:

--   `/app/src/main/java/com/nhlstenden/appdev/`: Contains the Kotlin source code for the Android activities, fragments, and UI components.
+- `/app/src/main/java/com/nhlstenden/appdev/`: Main Kotlin source code for the Android app, organized by feature and domain.
-    -   `LoginActivity.kt`: Handles user login.
-    -   `RegisterActivity.kt`: Handles new user registration.
-    -   `MainActivity.kt`: The main container activity housing navigation between fragments.
-    -   `SupabaseClient.kt`: Configures and manages communication with Supabase backend services.
-    -   `AnimatedButton.kt`: Custom UI component for interactive buttons.
-    -   `HomeFragment.kt`: Home screen display.
-    -   `ProfileFragment.kt`: User profile management.
-    -   `FriendsFragment.kt`: Friends list and social features.
-    -   `TasksFragment.kt`: Task management interface.
-    -   `CoursesFragment.kt`: Courses overview.
-    -   `CourseTopicsFragment.kt`: Individual course topic details.
-    -   `ProgressFragment.kt`: User progress tracking and visualization.
+    - `courses/`, `friends/`, `home/`, `login/`, `main/`, `profile/`, `progress/`, `rewards/`, `shared/`, `supabase/`, `task/`: Each feature or domain has its own directory, further split into `data/`, `domain/`, and `ui/` layers, following clean architecture principles.
+        - `data/`: Data sources, repositories, and related logic.
-    -   `RewardsFragment.kt`: User rewards and achievements.
+        - `domain/`: Business models and repository interfaces.
-    -   `QRScannerActivity.kt`: QR code scanning functionality.
-    -   `ImageCropActivity.kt`: Image editing for profile pictures or uploads.
+        - `ui/`: UI components, adapters, screens, viewmodels, and fragments.
+    - `di/`: Dependency injection setup (e.g., Hilt modules).
-    -   `models/`: Data models and managers.
+    - `models/`: Shared data models and managers.
-        -   `CourseModels.kt`: Data classes for course-related information.
-        -   `RewardsManager.kt`: Logic for managing user rewards.
+    - `SupabaseClient.kt`: Handles backend communication.
+    - `AppDevApplication.kt`: Application class with Hilt setup.

--   `/app/src/main/res/`: Contains Android resources.
+- `/app/src/main/res/`: Android resources.
     - `layout/`: XML layout files for activities and fragments.
-    -   `drawable/`: Image assets and custom drawables.
+    - `drawable/`: Image assets and custom drawables (see below for conventions).
     - `values/`: XML files for strings, colors, styles, and themes.
     - `navigation/`: Navigation graphs for the application.
     - `animator/`, `anim/`: Animation resources.

--   `/app/build.gradle.kts`: Gradle build script for the application module.
+- `/app/build.gradle.kts` and `/app/build.gradle`: Gradle build scripts for the application module.

+This structure allows for clear separation of concerns, easier navigation, and scalable development as new features are added.

+## Drawable Resource Naming Convention

+To keep the `drawable` folder organized and maintainable, we follow strict naming conventions:

+- **General Rule:**
+  - The feature, page, or domain should always be the prefix for all drawable file names.
+This makes it easy to locate and group related resources.
+  - Use lowercase letters and underscores.
+  - Be descriptive and consistent.
+  - For different file types (XML, PNG, GIF), keep the naming consistent across types.

+- **Course Images:**
+  - Prefix with `course_` followed by the course name or type.
+  - Example: `course_html.xml`, `course_css.xml`, `course_sql.xml`

+- **Profile & Lives:**
+  - Prefix with `profile_` for all profile-related assets.
+  - Example: `profile_lives_anim_one.png`, `profile_lives_zero_lifes.png`, `profile_placeholder.png`

+- **Rewards & Achievements:**
+  - Prefix with `reward_` or `achievement_` followed by the reward or achievement name.
+  - Example: `reward_point_multiplier.xml`, `achievement_nightowl.xml`, `achievement_perfect.xml`, `achievement_css.xml`

+- **Icons:**
+  - Prefix with the feature or page, then `_icon_`, then the icon's purpose and optionally a size or variant.
+  - Example: `home_icon_arrow_left.xml`, `profile_icon_placeholder.xml`, `rewards_icon_medal_gold.xml`, `qr_icon_code_scanner.xml`

+- **Other Assets:**
+  - Use the feature or page as a prefix, followed by a descriptive name.
+  - Example: `mascot_static.xml`, `mascot.gif`, `app_logo.png`, `scanner_overlay.xml`, `input_background.xml`

+This convention makes it easy to locate, reference, and maintain drawable resources, especially as the project grows.
+While the project may not yet be fully consistent with this convention, this is the intended standard moving forward.

 ## Prerequisites

 - Android Studio (latest stable version recommended)
 - Android SDK (target SDK is 33, min SDK is 33 - ensure these are installed via Android Studio's SDK Manager)
 - An Android Emulator (configured in Android Studio) or a physical Android device (with USB debugging enabled)
 - The backend services (Supabase) must be properly configured and accessible.

 ## Setup and Running the Application